-When Daddies Take Care of Kids - Gender Equality
+When Daddies Take Care of Kids – Gender Equality Posted by on Jan 24, 2009 in Culture

 I am back from my Caribbean adventure and it was indeed lovely.
 We didn’t meet any Swedes along the way.
 Instead, we ran into two Norwegians while driving to Half Moon Bay in Antigua.
 So that was our Scandinavian connection for the week.